Ellie Harmon

 Hello!

-I’m back in SF these days, after having spent a decade in Portland.
-I enjoy hanging out with preschoolers, reading, swimming, walking, hiking, camping, singing, dancing, a morning coffee, and an afternoon tea.
+I’m back in SF these days, after a decade in Portland.
+I enjoy hanging out with preschoolers, reading, swimming, walking, camping, singing, a morning coffee, and an afternoon tea.
 I don’t own a car.
 I do own the minivan of bicycles.

 I’ve led qualitative social science, and technical computer science projects for/at Intel, IG Metall, the International Labour Office, and CU Boulder.
 I have a PhD in Information and Computer Science, with expertise in ethnographic studies of technology in work and at home (UC Irvine, Informatics, 2015).